DeBortoliWines/openerp-java-api/README.md

 Odoo Java Api
 ================

+This repo has been forked because of the project https://github.com/DeBortoliWines/openerp-java-api/issues/31

 A Java API to connect to Odoo and manage data using the XMLRPC interface.

 The API reduces the amount of boiler plate code needed to communicate with Odoo